-Is this not the cutest, little display for the Raspberry Pi?
-It features a 3.5" display with 480x320 16-bit color pixels and a resistive touch overlay, but is only slightly larger than our popular original ().
-The plate uses the high speed SPI interface on the Pi and can use the mini display as a console, X window port, displaying images or video etc. Best of all it plugs right in on top!
+Is this not the cutest little display for the Raspberry Pi?
+It features a 2.4" display with 320x240 16-bit color pixels and a resistive touch overlay.
+The HAT uses the high speed SPI interface on the Pi and can use the mini display as a console, X window port, displaying images or video etc. Best of all it plugs right in on top!